 During the summer of 2013, I co-founded a startup in Hong Kong called Shopline.
 What began as a mobile marketplace for the people of this city to buy and sell their personal goods, evolved into a complete e-commerce solution.
 Whereas many other bigger providers out West gave merchants a way to create shops easily on the web, Shopline is set to become the first to allow anyone to launch and manage full-featured e-commerce websites using only their smart phones.
+And launching a platform for such a plethora of websites is not easy, as they would have to maintain the websites, and also constantly measure ecommerce statistics for profits.
 From beginning to end, the entire experience should be available to shop owners via their mobile devices.

 At present stage, our existing Shopline app on the iOS (HK, TW, SG) and Android platforms are still designed as a consumer marketplace app, where shoppers can discover products from our network of online retailers.
 In the near future, we will shift our focus on developing a separate merchant app that will serve the needs of shop owners and give them all of the tools they need to run their online shops on-the-go.
 Learn more here about other sevices.